Board

 Hibo Abdi

-Hibo joined the team at Redesign in 2021, where her work focuses on developing, implementing and growing Seward Redesign’s lending program including planning, budgeting, fundraising, implementing programs and operations, as well as program marketing.
-Prior to joining Redesign, she worked for African Development Center (ADC) where she was responsible for supporting a portfolio of businesses, as well as soliciting and servicing prospective and current clients to produce a variety of business loans.
-She was also involved with generating and managing a portfolio of non-loan business and corresponding relationships.
-She worked with loan officers to underwrite, structure and document loans per the ADC’s policy and assisted loan officers by offering other appropriate services provided by ADC.
-She maintained relationship with all loan partner organizations and supported day-to-day business lending and operations for ADC and its subsidiaries.
-She holds a Master’s degree (MBA) in International Business from Hamline University and a Bachelor of Arts in Health Science and Management from George Mason University, Fairfax, VA.
-She hopes to contribute a better understanding of immigrants’ assets and contributions and how we can help them become a part of prosperous and inclusive community, as well as community wealth-building.
+Hibo has worked in nonprofits for seven years.
+Prior to joining Propel, she worked for Seward Redesign where her work focused on developing, implementing, and growing Seward Redesign’s lending program including planning, budgeting, fundraising, implementing programs and operations, as well as program marketing.
+Previously, she worked for the African Development Center (ADC) where she was responsible for supporting a portfolio of businesses as well as soliciting and servicing prospective and current clients to produce a variety of business loans. she was also involved with generating and managing a portfolio of non-loan businesses and corresponding relationships.
+She has a Master’s degree (MBA) in International Business from Hamline University and a Bachelor of Arts in Health Science and Management from George Mason University.
+She aims to offer insights into immigrants’ assets and valuable contributions, explore ways to integrate them into thriving and inclusive communities, and promote community wealth-building initiatives.

 Kadra Abdi